jradd/django-newproj-template/readme.md

 * There are numerous things to update and customize here including the Google Analytics account number, default Facebook Graph API data, creating the favicon and Apple Touch icons and putting them in the locations referenced, TypeKit script files, the name of the site in the ``<title>`` tag and site meta data.

-### Stylesheets, JavaScript files, Bash aliases and Git Hooks

-If used as intended with Vagrant see the various files and shortcuts created by the [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/README.md)

 ### From Here

 If you've been configuring SSH, you'll need to move back to ``/vagrant/myproject/`` before continuing.